48hour/Cell_segmentation_with_Unet/README.md

 ## Result

 ### Unet_grayscale & ResUnet_grayscale
-You can see in the traning history that Unet_grayscale is being overfitted.
+We can see in the traning history that Unet_grayscale is being overfitted.
 The same is true for RGB.

 For ResUnet, we noticed an exploding gradient in the loss value at certain epochs.
 We determined that the learning rate was too high to reach a local minimum.